clockworklabs/spacetime-docs/docs/unity/part-2.md

-using SpacetimeDB; // Contains class|func|struct attributes like [Table], [Type], [Reducer] using static SpacetimeDB.Runtime; // Contains Identity DbEventArgs, Log() using SpacetimeDB.Module; // Contains prop attributes like [Column] using Module.Utils; // Helper to workaround the `throw` and `DateTime` limitations noted above
+using SpacetimeDB; // Contains class|func|struct attributes like [Table], [Type], [Reducer] using static SpacetimeDB.Runtime; // Contains Identity DbEventArgs, Log() using SpacetimeDB.Module; // Contains prop attributes like [Column] using static Module.Utils; // Helper to workaround the `throw` and `DateTime` limitations noted above
 ```

 - You will mostly see `SpacetimeDB.Module` in [Tables.cs](https://github.com/clockworklabs/zeke-demo-project/tree/dylan/feat/mini-upgrade/Server-Csharp/src/Tables.cs) for schema definitions